 For a couple of years now I have been wanting to make a bird feeder out of a gourd.
 My best friend gave me a large gourd bird feeder for my birthday a few years ago.
-Ever since then I have been wondering if we could do the same thing, on a smaller scale.
+We have made many different homemade bird feeders over the years.
+But, ever since I received that gourd bird feeder I have been wondering if we could do the same thing, on a smaller scale.
 We have made a number of crafts with gourds in the past.

 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.